 Resources for Federal Aid

 In addition to veteran benefits, students are encouraged to learn more about the resources available for federal aid.
-Please consult with Tessie Scroggins or Chris Connelly by emailing [email protected].
+Please consult with Tessie Scroggins or Chris Connelly with any questions by emailing [email protected].

 Resources for State Aid

 In addition to veteran benefits, students are encouraged to learn more about the resources available for state aid.
 Please consult with Tessie Scroggins or Chris Connelly by emailing [email protected].

-Information for current and former New York State National Guard members.
+Information for current and former NYS National Guard members.

 Veterans Readiness and Employment (formerly Vocational Rehabilitation)

 Veterans Readiness and Employment (formerly Vocational Rehabilitation) (Chapter 31) provides assistance to veterans who have a service-connected disability of at least 20 percent.
 More information about eligibility requirements is available on the VA website.

 If approved, the program provides for the full cost of tuition, mandatory fees*, books, and supplies.
 In addition, veterans who are eligible for the Post-9/11 GI Bill® will receive the housing allowance associated with that benefit while utilizing Veterans Readiness and Employment (formerly Vocational Rehabilitation).
 Eligible veterans may be allowed up to 48 months of full-time benefits.

 Veterans considering switching from the Post-9/11 GI Bill® to Veterans Readiness and Employment should consult with the GS Office of Educational Financing for Veterans Benefits as well as a representative at the VA, as there may be additional considerations pertaining to an individual situation.

 Applying for and Utilizing the Program

 Students planning to utilize Veterans Readiness and Employment benefits should first notify the GS Office of Educational Financing of their decision by emailing [email protected].